KPCOFGS/ArcGIS_Map_Copy/README.md

 **To setup without using git**
 * Download the source code as zip file
 * Then unzip the file and go inside the folder
-* Finally, open terminal and do `pip install -r requirements.txt`
+* Finally, open the terminal and do `pip install -r requirements.txt`

 <br>